Weatherall Institute of Molecular Medicine

-The MRC Weatherall Institute of Molecular Medicine at the University of Oxford is a research institute located at the John Radcliffe Hospital in Oxford.
+The MRC Weatherall Institute of Molecular Medicine is a research institute of the Radcliffe Department of Medicine at the Medical Sciences Division at the University of Oxford in Oxford, England, United Kingdom.
+It is located at the John Radcliffe Hospital.

 Founded in 1989 by Sir David Weatherall, the institute focuses on furthering our understanding of clinical medicine at a molecular level.
 It was one of the first institutes of its kind in the world to be dedicated to research in this area.

 The MRC WIMM is part of the Medical Sciences Division at the University of Oxford.
 It hosts over 500 staff and students from seven different departments working on five key areas of research: immunology and infection, haematology, rare diseases, cancer biology, stem cells and developmental biology.
 The institute houses the MRC Human Immunology Unit, MRC Molecular Haematology Unit and MRC WIMM Centre for Computational Biology.
 A third of the researchers are clinically qualified and have joint posts with the departments at the Oxford University Hospitals NHS Foundation Trust.